giganteous/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   This represents a statistics element.

   :property string name: The name of this statistic.
-See :doc:`Statistics`
+See :doc:`../statistics`
   :property string type: "StatisticItem"
   :property integer value: The value for this item